MobilityData/gtfs-validator/docs/USAGE.md

 ...which will:
  1. Download the GTFS feed at the URL `url/to/dataset` and name it `input.zip`
  1. Validate the GTFS data and output the results to the directory located at `relative/output/path`.
 Validation results are exported to JSON by default.
+Please note that since downloading will take time, we recommend validating repeatedly on a local file.

 ## via GitHub Actions - run the validator on any gtfs archive available on a public url